-What Factors Go Into Determining the Difficulty of an AP Class?
+What Determines the Difficulty of an AP Class?
+5 Key Factors

-There are several components that we need to consider to get a clearer picture of how hard AP Psychology is overall.
-Here's what I'll be looking at in this article:
+There are several components we'll need to consider in order to get a clearer picture of how hard AP Psychology is overall.
+Here are the five factors I'll be discussing in this article.

 The number of students who score a 3 or above on the AP exam can be a good indication of how difficult the class is.
-If a very high percentage of students earn passing scores, it may mean that the class is less challenging.
-It may also mean, however, that the class attracts higher-achieving students who are extremely well-prepared and tend to do better on tests across the board.
-That’s why, in addition to score averages, we'll also consider the perceptions of students and the actual difficulty of the content.
+If a very high percentage of students earn passing scores, it might mean that the class is less challenging.

-The actual content of the class is, of course, a critical factor to consider in investigating the difficulty of an AP class.
-Even if many students pass the exam, the class may be challenging because of the amount of ground it covers or the complexity of the material.
+The actual content of the course is also, of course, a critical factor to consider in investigating the difficulty of an AP class.
+Even if many students pass the exam, the class might be challenging because of the amount of ground it covers or the complexity of the material.

-This is a factor that impacts perceptions of the class and exam.
-If students tend to take the class earlier in high school, they're more likely to say that it’s difficult.
-If they take it their junior or senior year, they're more likely to feel comfortable with the material since they’ve gotten used to the workload in high school and may have already taken other AP classes.
+This is a factor that impacts perceptions of the AP class and exam.
+If students tend to take the class earlier in high school, they're more likely to say it's difficult.
+If they take it their junior or senior year, however, they're more likely to feel comfortable with the material since they've gotten used to the workload in high school and might have already taken other AP classes.

-In the next section, I’ll go through all of these factors for both the AP Psychology class and exam to give you a better idea of their overall difficulty level.
+These are the five key factors that determine how difficult a particular AP class/exam is.
+In the next section, I'll go through all these factors for both the AP Psychology class and exam to give you a better idea of their overall difficulty level.

 What Do Statistics Say About the AP Psychology Exam?

-Let’s look at the passing rate and 5 rate.
-The passing rate for the AP Psychology exam is 64.2 percent, which is relatively average compared to other AP exams.
-In comparison, AP Calculus BC has an 81.1 percent passing rate (one of the highest), and AP Environmental Science has a 45.6 percent passing rate (one of the lowest).
-The passing rate statistics would lead you to believe that the AP Psychology exam has a medium difficulty level as compared to other AP exams.
+In 2022, the pass rate for the AP Psychology exam was 58.3%, which is somewhat below average compared to other AP exams.
+In comparison, AP Physics C: Mechanics has aa 73.4% pass rate (one of the highest), whereas AP Physics 1 has a 43.2% pass rate (one of the lowest).
+The pass rate statistics appear to indicate that the AP Psychology exam has a medium-to-hard difficulty level when compared with other AP exams.

-The 5 rate for the exam is 19.1 percent.
-This 5 rate is towards the upper range of the spectrum as compared to other AP exams.
-There are only twelve AP exams that have 5 rates higher than AP Psychology, and there are 20-30 that have lower 5 rates.
-This might make you think that the test is on the easier side.
+The 5 rate for the AP Psych exam is 17%, which is about average when compared with other AP exams.
+There are 12 AP exams that have 5 rates higher than AP Psychology and 25 with lower 5 rates.
+This might make you think that the test is average in difficulty.

-Since AP Psychology is in the middle range of score statistics, we might initially assume that it has a medium level of difficulty in comparison to other AP tests.
-However, because AP Psychology is also one of the more popular tests, the 5 rate and passing rate could actually indicate that it’s much less difficult than your average AP test.
+Since AP Psychology is in the middle range of pass rate and 5-rate statistics, we might initially assume that it has a medium level of difficulty in comparison to other AP tests.
+However, because AP Psychology is also one of the more popular tests, the 5 rate and pass rate could actually indicate that it's much less difficult than your average AP test.
 In most other cases, popular tests have 5 rates that are skewed lower than the 5 rate for the AP Psychology exam.

-Taking all of this information into account, signs point to AP Psychology being one of the easier tests.
-The fact that it only has two free response questions (as compared to eight on a test like AP Biology) and that most of the material can be mastered through simple memorization also support this conclusion.
+Taking all this information into account, we can conclude that signs point to AP Psychology being one of the easier tests.
+The fact that it has only two free-response questions (as compared to six on a test such as AP Biology) and that most of the material can be mastered through simple memorization also support this conclusion.

 Is the AP Psychology Content Difficult?